vityobug/home-libre-server/README.md

 6. Run the following command to start all the services ``docker-compose -f docker-compose.yml up``

+7. Once you start all the services you'll be able to access nextcloud from https://nextcloud.example.com and the rest of the services on their described ports.
+The let's encrypt bot will get the needed certificates and will auto-update them prior expiry.
+You will be free of google's services and will have your own media server, dns server that blocks ads and your own O365 with calling.
+Make sure to use your DNS, by adding a single entry of your server's IP address to your router's DHCP.
+  For example if your server address is 172.16.1.2 then your DHCP should handle this IP address as the DNS server for your LAN.

 This is version 1 of the guide and docker-compose.yaml.
 Updates will be applied after further testing this on a bare-bone server.